Finding similarities and differences in Finnish and British Columbian legal systems

 The visit assured me that the comparative research of private mandates in case of diminished capacity to act is definitely worth conducting.
 Different legal systems have very different approaches towards promoting personal autonomy and self-determination of adults who do not have full decision-making capacity but the need to respect personal autonomy is universal.
 Moreover, as we observe a major paradigm shift – a changing mentality towards perceiving persons with diminished capacity as actors instead of objects of protection, researchers and practitioners in different countries can learn a lot from each other.

 I would like to thank Executive Director Kathleen Cunningham for guiding me in the right direction and the British Columbia Law Institute and Canadian Centre for Elder Law for hosting me as a visiting scholar.
-In addition to that, I also wish to thank my employer – Law School of the University of Eastern Finland and the MCI@work project for giving me the possibility to explore the world.
+In addition to that, I also wish to thank my employer – Law School of the University of Eastern Finland and the [email protected] project for giving me the possibility to explore the world.
 All mistakes and misinterpretations are of course my own.